Suggested Reading for PSD™

 ALM - Application Lifecycle Management

-What a Scrum Development Team must know about ALM (‘Application Lifecycle Management’).
+What Scrum Developers must know about ALM (‘Application Lifecycle Management’).
 Mind the .NET specific background of some of these!